Your Eyes and Cornea Problems

 - People with a weakened immune system

 See your doctor if you have any symptoms of shingles.
+The shingles vaccine is recommended for people over 50.

 There are several types of corneal degenerations, diseases that can cause progressive structural problems with the cornea including: